Dr Alex Rap

 - American Geophysical Union

-I am also involved in supervising dissertation and MSc projects and act as personal tutor for Environmental Science students.
+I am also supervising MRes, and BSc dissertations and act as personal tutor for BSc Environmental Science students.

 Research groups and institutes